-It is mandatory that instructors spend at least 4 hours on the law and legal portion of this lesson plan.
+It is mandatory that instructors spend at least 3 hours on the law and legal portion of this lesson plan.
 Instructors are required to thoroughly cover this topic.
 Do not read from the statutes, but know them well enough to discuss them in class.
 You may use the "Legal Issues Relating to the Use of Deadly Force" text and ARS statutes.
 Other references pertaining to firearms safety, use of deadly force or armed security guards may also be used.

-Any information taught which is not listed in this lesson plan will be taught after this course of instruction and will require additional hours of training time beyond the mandatory 16 hours.
-For instance, if you wish to teach a one-hour block of instruction on tactical shooting techniques, your class will be 17 hours in length.
+Any information taught which is not listed in this lesson plan will be taught after this course of instruction and will require additional hours of training time beyond the mandatory 8 hours.
+For instance, if you wish to teach a one-hour block of instruction on tactical shooting techniques, your class will be 9 hours in length.
 Additionally, administrative time, such as driving to the range, completing fingerprint cards, etc., will not count as training time.
 The only exception is the use of short videos or other audio/visual aids, provided they are related to the required topics.
 All training must be conducted by an authorized instructor - Training may not be performed using videos alone.
 Significant deviation from this or any other approved lesson plan is unacceptable and may result in the suspension of the instructor and organization.
 Gross deviations can result in criminal prosecution.
-Additionally, deviations can also result in your students having their applications rejected for unauthorized training.
+Additionally, deviations can also result in your students having their applications rejected for inadequate training.
 A 10 minute break taken after every 50 minutes of instruction is acceptable and does not require special scheduling or permission.

-It is permissible to teach both the 16-hour armed security guard class and the related portions of the 8-hour firearms continuing training refresher class simultaneously.
+It is permissible to teach both the 8-hour firearms continuing training class and the 16-hour class simultaneously.

 IMPORTANT - This lesson plan consists of nine sections.
 Section 1 will be covered first.
 Section 2 will be taught before students handle firearms or qualify on the range.
 The remaining sections may be taught in different order, based upon the needs of the instructor.
 Instructors teaching this material must have training and/or experience with all topics in this lesson plan.

-Security guards carrying shotguns must be trained with these firearms.
+Do not attempt to teach material that you are not thoroughly familiar with Security guards carrying shotguns must be trained with these firearms.
 Completion of the appropriate NRA course (shotgun) by the individual security guard OR instruction conducted by a NRA firearms instructor certified in shotgun is acceptable.
 AZPOST firearms instructors may also teach these courses provided they have registered with the Licensing Unit.
 Shotgun training will be a minimum of 8 hours in duration.
 The DPS initial 16 hour or 8 hour renewal class (as appropriate) will be taught PRIOR to shotgun training.